laspleendeparis/how-to-fix-society/README.md

 - create an open source project and make some friends along the way

 **Additional features to implement:**
-- Provide additional context
+- [x] Provide additional context
-- Organize this repository's files
+- [x] Organize this repository's files
-- Consider splitting context.md into separate pages with a footer that has previous and next page functionality
-- Create high level architecture diagrams of Planet Nine

 **Additional Fours**:
 - TBD